Fun Fact: During the festival, Shambhala Music Festival becomes the largest city in the West Kootenay.

-Shambhala Music Festival is held on the Salmo River Ranch, a beautiful refuge of forest and farm hidden away in the Salmo River Valley in the West Kootenay region of Southern British Columbia, Canada.
+Shambhala Music Festival is held on the Salmo River Ranch, a beautiful refuge of forest and farm hidden away in the Salmo River valley in the West Kootenay region of Southern British Columbia.

-Here are a few tips for smooth cross-border travel:
+Here are a few tips for international travel:

 - If you have any questions about crossing the border, you can visit CBSA’s website